 The examples as well as regular self-study of personal notes from the lectures and of textbooks are an important part of the learning process by the students.
 Such post-processing and practising of the teaching content is indispensable to achieve the intended learning results that the students develop the ability of explaining and applying the learned knowledge independently.

-PowerPoint presentation, blackboard, discussions, printed hand-outs, post-lecture PDFs, lab visit, videos, textbook, complementary literature, exercises in individual and group work, practise sheets
+PowerPoint presentation, blackboard, discussions, printed hand-outs, post-lecture PDFs, lab visit, videos, textbook, complementary literature, exercises in individual and group work, practice sheets

 Description of exams and course work